-How do we get the commandline input into the program?
+How do we get the command line input into the program?
 It's easy!
 The script file includes a line that is what we would type to run the program interactively.
-The line in the script file already includes a dummy value of epsilon and for the output file name.
+The line in the script file already includes dummy values for epsilon and the output file name.
 You can change either of these values if you want.